Skip to content

 Mental Resilience

 Research has shown that America’s Heroes are high risk for mental health issues such as posttraumatic stress (PTS), depression, to include traumatic brain injury (TBI) and that these issues often go untreated.
-When left untreated, mental health concerns such as these often become worse and may lead to suicidal ideation or even Suicide.
+When left untreated, mental health concerns such as these often become worsen and may lead to suicidal ideation or even suicide.

 Service member and doctor shaking hands